mmistakes/minimal-mistakes/_drafts/project-loom.md

 -Djdk.virtualThreadScheduler.minRunnable=1
 ```

-We remove also the property `jdk.tracePinnedThreads` to avoid printing the pinned stacktrace.
-An execution with the new configuration produces the following output:
+We also removed the property `jdk.tracePinnedThreads` to avoid printing the pinned stacktrace.
+Execution with the new configuration produces the following output:

 ```
 16:32:05.235 [Go to the toilet] INFO in.rcard.virtual.threads.App - VirtualThread[#21,Go to the toilet]/runnable@ForkJoinPool-1-worker-1 | I'm going to use the toilet